Battle of Camp Wildcat: Battle of Barboursville and aftermath

 On September 19, 1861, Zollicoffer sent about 800 men under Col. Joel A. Battle against Camp Andrew Johnson, which had largely been vacated, with the Union recruits having moved to nearby Camp Dick Robinson, where several thousand Federal troops were gathered under the command of Brig.
 Gen. George H. Thomas.
 As Battle's men approached Camp Johnson, they met a force of 300 pro-Union Home Guards under Capt.
 Isaac J. Black, who hastily removed the planking from the bridge to prevent the Confederates from crossing it.
 Sharp skirmishing broke out, but Battle's superior numbers prevailed and Zollicoffer's Confederates drove off Battle's men, with the Union force suffering 1 killed, 1 wounded and 13 captured and the Confederates losing 7 dead.
 His men seized the camp, destroyed the buildings, and captured the arms and equipment left behind by the retreating recruits.

-Although Zollicoffer briefly withdrew to his camp at Cumberland Ford near Cumberland Gap, he sent a detachment of his men to drive off another Union Home Guard force at a camp at Laurel Bridge, in Laurel County, Kentucky soon after the Battle of Barboursville.
+Although Zollicoffer briefly withdrew to his camp at Cumberland Ford (at present-day Pineville, about 11 miles north of Cumberland Gap), he sent a detachment of his men to drive off another Union Home Guard force at a camp at Laurel Bridge, in Laurel County, Kentucky soon after the Battle of Barboursville.
 On September 28, another Confederate detachment seized 200 barrels of salt and destroyed the Goose Creek Salt Works in Clay County, Kentucky.
 They returned to camp at Cumberland Ford on September 30.
 On October 16, Zollicoffer returned to the offensive in an effort to move into central Kentucky.